eriksank/blog/software-engineering/mobile-first.md

 None of the Web framework publishers, such as Laravel or Django, seems to have ever read the original 1979 publication.

+MVC applied to a web situation:

+- **Controller:** the Windows start button
+- **View:** the Firefox web browser
+- **Model:** a bunch of python scripts invoked by an Apache web server

 - **Controller:** a widget like the Windows start button with its popup menu.
 The user uses it to select which program you want to interact with.
 - **View:** your client app.
 It is the app that the user selected by using the controller.
 - **Model:** your server-side application that responds to requests by the view.

-An example of an MVC situation in a web situation:

-- **Controller:** the Windows start button
-- **View:** the Firefox web browser
-- **Model:** a bunch of python scripts invoked by an Apache web server

 Therefore, the term "View-Model" is a synonym for the term "Client-Server".